 - Tree mortality and top killing result when Ips beetle populations reproduce and increase in pine brood material 1/ and then leave this material and attack pines in the residual stand.
-Hazard increases with the amount of pine brood material present. - Any suitable breeding material, including pine logs from recently felled trees, represents a hazard as long as it remains on site long enough for the beetles to complete a life cycle in it.
+Hazard increases with the amount of pine brood material present.

+- Any suitable breeding material, including pine logs from recently felled trees, represents a hazard as long as it remains on site long enough for the beetles to complete a life cycle in it.
 During suitable weather, the life cycle may be as short as five weeks.
-Piling of brood material is more hazardous than leaving it spread-out on the ground. - Timing of brood material production may influence hazard.
+Piling of brood material is more hazardous than leaving it spread-out on the ground.

+- Timing of brood material production may influence hazard.
 Hazard is presumed to be highest when pine brood material is produced from February through June and moderate when produced at other times of the year.
 At no time is hazard presumed to be low.
-In some parts of the Southern Forest District, hazard is presumed to be high year round, regardless of when the brood material was produced. - Age, size, and species of residual trees influence hazard.
+In some parts of the Southern Forest District, hazard is presumed to be high year round, regardless of when the brood material was produced.

+- Age, size, and species of residual trees influence hazard.
 Young pole size stands of pine are most susceptible to damage.
 Tree species other than pine are not damaged by insects that breed in pine brood material.
-Brood material from tree species other than pine generally does not contribute to the build-up of damaging beetle populations. - Low vigor residual trees are at greatest risk.
+Brood material from tree species other than pine generally does not contribute to the build-up of damaging beetle populations.

+- Low vigor residual trees are at greatest risk.
 Historically, drought stressed, suppressed, and overstocked stands have been identified as high risk.
-Off-site, diseased, damaged, and overmature trees are also at risk. - If damaging insect populations are high, hazard will be greater.
+Off-site, diseased, damaged, and overmature trees are also at risk.

+- If damaging insect populations are high, hazard will be greater.
 High beetle populations have the potential to damage more than just low vigor trees.
 Chronic pine mortality in the area should be evaluated to determine if high beetle populations are present.
-An established Zone of Infestation for pine bark beetles implies that conditions are appropriate for the build-up of beetle populations. - Potential for the spread of damaging insects to adjacent ownerships should be considered.
+An established Zone of Infestation for pine bark beetles implies that conditions are appropriate for the build-up of beetle populations.

+- Potential for the spread of damaging insects to adjacent ownerships should be considered.
 The closer the ownership, the greater the risk.
-Generally, ownerships beyond one quarter of a mile will have little or no risk. - Value of residual trees should be considered.
+Generally, ownerships beyond one quarter of a mile will have little or no risk.

+- Value of residual trees should be considered.
 How much loss to residuals is acceptable?

-B. Hazard Reduction Treatment Alternatives -

-Any treatment to reduce hazard should apply to the entire area where a hazard has been determined to exist, including the area where lopping for fire hazard reduction has been used.
+B. Hazard Reduction Treatment Alternatives - including the area where lopping for fire hazard reduction has been used.
 Treatment alternatives include modification of the brood material so that it is less suitable as a breeding site for beetles or methods to reduce beetle populations that have developed.
 Specific Treatment Alternatives applied to pine brood material are as follows: